Vesulius/mpi/documentation.md

 ## Achictecture

 The interpreter is made up of three parts: scanner, parser, and runner.
 Running these is handled by main class.

-Scanner reads the source and attempts to find tokens.
-Scanner is implemented as a class .
+Scanner is a class that reads the source and attempts to find tokens.
 Parser requests tokens from scanner and creates abstract syntax tree nodes based on them.
-Parser is implemented using the visitor pattern, where for each token encountered, specific function is called depending on the context.

-Runner accepts abstract syntax tree input and runs it.
+The parser is implemented using the visitor pattern, where for each token encountered, specific function is called depending on the context.
+The runner accepts abstract syntax tree as input and runs it.
 Runner is also responsible for creation and curation of symbol table and scoping.
 Runner is implemented using visitor pattern, where each node has their own function.
 Each node then calls the specific function for all of their children.

 There is one additional printVisitor part that is responsible for printing the abstract syntax tree.
 It is only run for the debugger mode.